Managing Yandex StoreDoc users

 To change the user's roles:

-next to the appropriate database and select the role. - To delete a role, click
+next to the target database and select the role you want to assign. - To delete a role, click

 -